Regularity of Powers of Unicyclic Graphs: Regularity bounds for colon ideals of cycles

 \begin{remark} Let $J$ be the polarization of $(I(C_n)^{s+1}:M)$ and $\widetilde{C_n}$ be the graph associated to $J.$ It is known due to Theorem \ref{even_connec_equivalent} that $E(C_n) \subseteq E(\widetilde{C_n})$ and all the remaining edges of $\widetilde{C_n}$ come from even connections.
 In particular, $\{u,v\} \in E(\widetilde{C_n})$ when $u$ and $v$ are even-connected with respect to $M$, and whiskers $\{x_{i_j},z_j\} \in E(\widetilde{C_n})$ where $z_j$ is a new variable obtained by polarizing $x_{i_j}^2 $ if $x_{i_j}^2 \in (I(C_n)^{s+1}:M).$ Note that $u \neq v$ in this setting.

 Let $C_n^{\even}$ be the graph with all such even-connected edges $\{u,v\}.$ It is shown in \cite[ Theorem 5.2]{BHT} that deleting whisker does not change the regularity and

 \end{remark}

 Understanding the new edges coming from even-connections in a graph plays an essential role in computing the regularity of powers of an edge ideal (see \cite{Banerjee, JNS}).
-The following result considers the case when the even-connection paths in $G$ are independent from an induced subgraph of $G.$
+The following result considers the case when the even-connection paths in $G$ are independent from a subgraph of $G.$